-Your body may fail to absorb water due to medical conditions, electrolyte imbalances, or intestinal issues disrupting hydration processes.
+Your body may fail to absorb or retain enough water due to medical conditions, electrolyte imbalances, intestinal issues, or excess fluid loss disrupting hydration processes.

 Understanding Why Doesn’t My Body Absorb Water?

 Water absorption is a critical physiological process that keeps the body hydrated, supports cellular function, regulates temperature, and maintains overall health.
 However, some people find themselves struggling with persistent dehydration despite drinking plenty of fluids.
-This puzzling issue can often be traced back to why the body fails to absorb water properly.
+This puzzling issue can often be traced back to problems with water absorption, excessive fluid loss, electrolyte imbalance, or poor fluid retention.

 The human digestive system is designed to absorb water primarily in the small and large intestines.
-When this mechanism falters, it can lead to symptoms such as dry mouth, fatigue, dizziness, and even severe dehydration.
-Understanding the root causes behind poor water absorption can help identify appropriate treatments and lifestyle adjustments.
+When this mechanism falters, or when the body loses fluids faster than it can replace them, it can lead to symptoms such as dry mouth, fatigue, dizziness, and even severe dehydration.
+Understanding the root causes behind poor hydration can help identify appropriate treatments and lifestyle adjustments.

 How Water Is Normally Absorbed in the Body